NashJames/London-Skyline/README.md

 # London-Skyline

 A simple animated webpage of the London Skyline.
+For the purpose of learning Vector graphics and animations.

 ### Steps:
 - [x] Create SVG using Illustration software